kbowden1800/bouncing-box/README.md

 Now  you'll need to make it bounce off the left wall.

+- What should the value of `direction` be to make the box move right?
-- At what value of `position` do you want the box to "bounce" off the left wall?
+- At what value of `position` do you want to make this change?
 - What comparison operator will you use?
 Does `>` make sense to use here?
-- What should you do to make the box move right after hitting the left wall?

 ## Good Job